Can a Cat Be Trained to Come When Called?

 There is no good way to ensure that your cat will come on command but there's something that will certainly make the command lose its value.

 When you ask your cat to come to you, make sure you have the ability to enforce it if they don't listen.
-You can enforce it by using a treat as a lure or by using the leash if they are wearing it.
+You can enforce it by using a special treat as a lure or by using the leash if they are wearing it.

-If you don't enforce the command, your cat will learn that nothing happens if they ignore you and they will start ignoring you more often, every time their other interests are stronger than what they would get by comming on command.
+If you don't enforce the command, your cat will learn that nothing happens if they ignore you and they will start ignoring you more often, every time their other interests are stronger than what they would get by coming on command.

 How to Encourage a Feral Cat to Come To You